This page will introduce you to Pavini, their credentials, and will share with you a bit of their story of why they do this work.

 None of us have managed to remain unaffected by the pathologized sexuality our culture teaches.
 So many of us have wounds, uptightness, fear, trauma, difficult or complex relationships with desire, or sexual problems.
 And yet our sexual energy is the most potent, creative energy we have!
 It IS the driving force in propagating our entire species, after all.
 What would happen if it were liberated?

 I believe in my core that each of us is worthy of ecstasy.
 That each of us can heal from whatever hand we've been dealt in our sexuality.
 That our bodies are capable of deeper pleasure.
 And I want this for each and every one of us: freedom.

 Legal Notice: With reference to California Penal Code section 647(b) and CALCRIM Nos.
 1153 to 1155, the services discussed herein do not in any way include or relate to either(1) engagement in any lewd act for money or other consideration, or (2) solicitation, offer, or agreement to engage in any lewd act for money or other consideration.
-SB577 : Complementary healing arts such as Somatic Sex Therapy and Sexological Bodywork do not require licensing by the state of California.
-Emancipating Sexuality is the sex therapy practice of Sex Therapist Pavini Moray, located in San Francisco.
-We offer sex therapy, sex coaching, and Sexological Bodyworkto adult clients and couples seeking sexual healing, especially those in lesbian, gay, queer, and transgender communities.
+SB577 : Complementary healing arts such as Somatic Sex Therapy and do not require licensing by the state of California.
+Emancipating Sexuality is the sex therapy practice of Sex Therapist Pavini Moray, located in San Francisco and Asheville..
+We offer sex therapy, sex coaching,to adult clients and couples seeking sexual healing, especially those in lesbian, gay, queer, and transgender communities.
 Beyond sex therapy, Pavini offers sex education workshops and trainings.
-Sex therapy can be helpful for resolving common sexual problems.Centrally located in San Francisco, we provide easily accessible sex therapy to South San Francisco, the east bay, Oakland and Marin. sitemap
+Sex therapy can be helpful for resolving common sexual problems.. sitemap